In order to reduce the risk of exposure to COVID-19, all counseling services will be provided by appointment only.

 Suicide Prevention Lifeline: text or call 1-800-273-8255 or 988

 Veterans Crisis Line: text 838255 or call 1-800-273-8255 and press 1

 Sexual Assault Hotline: call 1-800-656-4673

 American Addiction Centers Hotline: 866-407-6106

 If you, or someone you know, is in danger, call University Police immediately at 607-587-3999.

 Come enjoy a peaceful, private space to meditate or relax in one of our fully-reclining, full-body massage chairs.
-See details.
+See details about The Oasis.

-Walk-ins welcome on a first-come, first-served basis, appointments preferred.
+Walk-ins are welcome on a first-come, first-served basis, appointments are preferred.
 Please call 607-587-4200 to schedule an appointment at The Oasis.